vladi03/deep-bible/frontend/README.md

    ```

 ## Icons
-To use icon this has to be addded to the index.html header section
+To use icons this has to be added to the index.html header section
 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet" />
 ```